jadecobra/python_tdd_exercises/CLASSES.md

         def __init__(self, sex=None):
             pass
     ```
-    the terminal shows tests are still passing.
-Now we have written the same thing 3 times, how can we remove this duplication?
-Inheritance/Abstraction
+    the terminal shows tests are still passing and we have now written the same thing 3 times.
+Earlier on we discussed inheritance, and will now try to use it to remove this duplication
-- We have 3 classes that are defined in exactly the same way, how can we abstract these things to a parent class that they inherit from? add a new class called `Human` to `classes.py` before the definition for `Boy`
+- try adding a new class called `Human` to `classes.py` before the definition for `Boy` with the same attribute and method of the classes we are trying to abstract
     ```python